Board of Directors

 Bekah Villalon, Ph.D. – Member at Large

 Bekah is Iñupiaq and was born and raised in Utqiaġvik, Alaska.
 She has a Ph.D. in clinical psychology with an emphasis in families and couples and is a Postdoctoral Clinical Trainee at Southcentral Foundation Four Directions.
-Bekah provides substance use and mental health services to adults struggling with addiction, which includes psychological testing and individual, group, couples, and family therapy.
+Bekah provides substance use and mental health services to adults with addiction, which includes psychological testing and individual, group, couples, and family therapy.
 Her clinical interests include addiction, identity exploration, and cultural diversity among couples, families, Alaska Natives, and underserved populations.
 Bekah utilizes a strengths-based, interpersonal, and person-centered approach to treatment.
 During her free time, she enjoys spending time with her family, weightlifting, hiking, traveling, and organizing and decorating her home.

 Sovi Rosas, Student Board Member